JaredMcB/DDRM/ResearchJournal.md

 * We talked about how the old code is working but the new code is not.
 By working I mean with regard to the DWOL.
 So, he suggested I swap out some of the new parts for the old and see if I can get it working again.
 This may be facilitated by creating a branch in git.

 4:11 PM - Now, I'm going to work on teaching duties and write the code testers tomorrow when I start researching at 12:30.

+# October 9, 2020

+12:48 PM - Today I will get the automated testers ready.
+This should not take long and I expect to be done with the Linear SDE's by 2:00 PM (at least for the forward Euler scheme, the other scheme will not be hard to introduce later.)
+After that I will create a tester notebook for the DWOL model.
+Then I will go from there.